The History of St Valentines Day

 The Saints

-It is somewhat difficult to depict Saint Valentine or comprehend his entire significance in the history of St Valentines Day because research indicates that the Catholic Church acknowledges no less than three different saints by the name of Valentine or Valentinus, The History of St Valentine's Dayany of which could be credited as playing a part in the history of St Valentine’s Day.
+It is somewhat difficult to depict Saint Valentine or comprehend his entire significance in the history of St Valentines Day because research indicates that the Catholic Church acknowledges no less than three different saints by the name of Valentine or Valentinus, any of which could be credited as playing a part in the history of St Valentine’s Day.
 Additionally, there are various other notable individuals who have also been linked to the holiday.

 According to one legend regarding the history of St Valentines Day, a third-century Roman priest by the name of Valentine was discontent with an unjust decree enacted by Emperor Claudius II.
 The emperor’s ruling was that wives and families were a distraction to soldiers and therefore marriage should be outlawed for young men.
 Ignoring this senseless law, Valentine secretly continued to perform marriages for young couples.
 Unfortunately, Claudius learned of these covert ceremonies and ordered Valentine to be put to death for his defiance.
 If this tale is true, then the history of St Valentine’s Day rests with the dark fate of this well-meaning priest.